-Membership of the Council shall consist of eight (8) members as follows:
+Membership of the Council shall consist of ten (10) members as follows:

-The County, Fort Collins, Loveland, and Estes Park shall each have one (1) elected official appointee and one (1) appointee.
+The County, Fort Collins, Loveland, Wellington and Estes Park shall each have one (1) elected official appointee and one (1) appointee.

 If other jurisdictions join as parties to the IGA pursuant to its terms, membership of the Council shall be expanded to include one (1) elected official appointee and one (1) appointee from such jurisdiction.